kat-tian/udacity_post/README.md

 ## Udacity Post
-Find the "post" in the Airbnb.ipynb file
+Find the "post" in the Airbnb.ipynb file.
+You can find the original data on Kaggle: https://www.kaggle.com/airbnb/seattle/data#calendar.csv
 # When should you book Airbnbs in Seattle?
 A data-driven approach using Airbnb's 2016-2017 Seattle data.